 Everyone experiences some kind of back pain, joint pain, neck pain or nerve pain at some time in their lives.
-A study done by the CDC (The U.S. Centers for Disease Control and prevention) revealed that 1/10 adult Americans had experienced pain that lasted for around a year or more.
+A study done by the U.S. Centers for Disease Control and Prevention revealed that 1/10 adult Americans had experienced pain that lasted for around a year or more.
 This continuous or severe pain can be quite disabling, causing the afflicted individual to feel angry and frustrated.
 Very often, it also leads to isolation as the person may no longer be able to take part in social activities.

 Chronic pain can occur on account of any of the reasons listed below or even a combination of factors:

 - Motor vehicle or work-related accident